maxanier/EnhancedSnowman/README.md

 If you want to use this on a server, it is sufficient to install it on the server itself.
 Clients do not need this.

 ### Configuration
-Can either be done in the ingame mod list GUI or by editing the config/enhanced_snowman.cfg
+Can either be done in the ingame mod list GUI (MC1.11 or higher) or by editing the config/enhanced_snowman.cfg

 ```
     # Convert creatures killed by snowmen to a snowman